subashini7/prasanna_web/content/about.md

 I was a Postdoc at Caltech & earned a PhD from the University of Colorado Boulder and a BE from GCT Coimbatore.
 I then studied Business at Stanford University & was an editor of Optica before serving as a panel member of the U.S. National Science Foundation.

-My work has won the University of Colorado outstanding PhD award, U.S. EB-1 extraordinary ability classification, Optica outstanding paper award, SPIE science & engineering award, CPIA awards & the GCT Coimbatore gold medal.
+My work won the University of Colorado outstanding PhD award, U.S. EB-1 extraordinary ability classification, Optica outstanding paper award, SPIE science & engineering award, CPIA awards & the GCT Coimbatore gold medal.